-Impressive in many ways, Bohol is an island of the Chocolate mountains, vast rice fields and pristine white beaches.
-Other than mesmerizing nature, Bohol is also a laid-back island with friendly and warm people always happy to meet you.
-Possible to reach both with the ferry and a plane, it’s recommended to visit even if you’re stuck to a tight schedule.
+Impressive in many ways, Bohol is an island of vast rice fields, pristine white beaches and the so-called Chocolate Hills.
+Other than mesmerizing nature, Bohol is also a laid-back island with friendly and warm people who are always happy to meet you.
+Possible to reach both by ferry and plane, it’s a great place to visit even if you’re stuck on a tight schedule.
 One day on Bohol Island would be both adventurous and relaxing, tasty and challenging.
-And basically you’ll never want to leave.
+And basically, you’ll never want to leave.

 What’s the best time to visit Bohol?

 The best time to visit Bohol would be December-April, although December can get a little busy.
-From May to July the temperatures go super high as well as the humidity.
+From May to July the temperatures go super high as does the humidity.
 The rainy season usually starts in June and lasts until the end of the year.
-If you’re not into getting wet occasionally you better skip that part of the year.
+If you’re not into getting wet occasionally, you’d better skip that period.

 What’s good to know about Bohol?